TranNhatTan14/Obsidian/Competitions/Secure Offline RAG System.md

 ## Introduction :

-**Are you passionate about open-source [[Large Language Models]] (LLMs), data privacy, and versatile AI applications?
-Join our exciting challenge to push the boundaries of what's possible with offline RAG systems!**

 While we leverage powerful models like GPT-4 and OpenAI embeddings, some use cases require a fully offline solution to ensure data sensitivity and compliance.

 We invite the data science community on Trustii.io to help us create a complete offline RAG system for embeddings creation and chat/retrieval, leveraging the power of open-source technologies.
-The results of this challenge will be made **open source under the MIT license**, contributing to the broader community.

-## Objectives
+# Objectives

 **Build a Flexible Local RAG System**: Develop a RAG system that generates embeddings using an open-source LLM, the system must support local execution without relying on external API calls.
 The system should be **flexible** and capable of handling various types of text data, including but not limited to Q&A datasets, websites, code snippets, documentation, and more.